kelu124/murgen-dev-kit/Readme.md

 ### What is the timeline?
 BBB investigation had started in September 2015, but following a meetup at echopen’s HQ in Paris end of November, it had been activated again.
 **The objective is to get a first functional prototype by February 2015.**
+### What are the Goblin and Tobo stuff ?
+Those are two alternatives to murgen, in the sense that components may not be the same for goblin, and that tobo is a mini-murgen, limited to the pulser.

 ## Requirements to build the board